exasol/virtual-schemas/doc/user-guide/deploying_the_virtual_schema_adapter.md

  http://w:write-password@your.exasol.host.com:2580/bucket1/virtualschema-jdbc-adapter-dist-1.16.2.jar
 ```

+Port number is always 2580.
+Write-password should be set up in the EXAoperation (edit bucket -> write password).
 See chapter 3.6.4.
 "The synchronous cluster file system BucketFS" in the EXASolution User Manual for more details about BucketFS.

 ## Deploying JDBC Driver Files